triton-inference-server/backend/README.md

   * Triton calls TRITONBACKEND_Initialize if it is implemented in the backend shared library.
 TRITONBACKEND_Initialize should not return until the backend is completely initialized.
-If TRITONBACKEND_Initialize returns an error, Triton will unload the backend shared library and show that the model failed to load.
+If TRITONBACKEND_Initialize returns an error, Triton will report that the model failed to load.

 * Triton creates the TRITONBACKEND_Model object that represents the model.
 Triton calls TRITONBACKEND_ModelInitialize if it is